pkg/profile/README.md

 We welcome pull requests, bug fixes and issue reports.

-Before proposing a change, please discuss first by raising an issue.
+Before proposing a change, please discuss it first by raising an issue.